-An introduction to the fundamentals of cyber security.
+expectations to measure if they are successful.
+Summer 1 Cyber Security & The Impact of Technology An introduction to the fundamentals of cyber security.
 What risks are present when connecting to the internet and what can we do to minimise them?
 An introduction to the environmental, legal, and ethical impacts on society.
 We will look at privacy in terms of big data, how much data do we share?
 We will discuss the GDPR regulations.
 We will discuss the environmental impacts of computing.
+Students will know Different types of malware and how to avoid it.
 What puts your computer at risk and what methods are there to reduce the risks.
 About the big data discussion.
 What is covered by GDPR.
-Keep their computers more secure and avoid malware and other cyber security attacks.
+Students will be able to Keep their computers more secure and avoid malware and other cyber security attacks.
 Discuss environmental, ethical, and legal impacts of modern technology.
-These will be marked and used to form a grade. positive.
+Students will write longer form answers to exam style questions on various topics.
+These will be marked and used to form a grade.
+Modern technology has changed the world forever.
+It is constantly evolving, and not every impact of it seems to be positive.
 Students will develop an appreciation of the advances we have made but also the potential risks related to technology and the challenges we will face in the future.
-Summer 2 Graphic Design Students will create a magazine using Photoshop and will also have an introduction to Adobe InDesign.
+Summer 2 Graphic Design 3 Students will create a magazine using Photoshop and will also have an introduction to Adobe InDesign.
 Students will know How to use more advanced features of photoshop which improve workflow and consistency.
 Why people may choose to use InDesign for projects over Photoshop.
 Students will be able to Use more advanced features to create a magazine layout.
 This project will pull together all of the graphic design skills students have learnt at KS3.
 Students will create a magazine which will be assessed at the end of the module.
 These graphic design modules will develop incredibly useful skills on industry standard software.
 This prepares students very well for media and photography GCSE courses but also for an infinite number of careers in the world of graphic design.